-How much economic activity the University generates for the state, including $1 billion for the region.
+How much economic activity the University generates for the state, including over $1 billion for the region.

 $9 for every $1

 Every dollar invested in Binghamton University is returned nine-fold to the state.

 How many jobs throughout New York the presence of Binghamton University directly and indirectly supported in 2014.